 This one might be a little tricky for parents to figure out because you need to consider how well your child is chewing and swallowing their food.
 Therapists call this oral-motor skills.
 You can probably rule this out if you have a child over 2.5 that safely and easily transitioned onto table foods as babies.
 Signs that your child may not be chewing well are: choking/gagging after the food is already in their mouth for a few seconds/minutes, spitting out half chewed food, or throwing up food that looks like it has hardly been chewed.
 They also may have had difficulty breastfeeding.

 Kids will start refusing to eat foods because they don’t know how to chew it or they are scared they are going to gag/choke/throw up again on the food they literally don’t know how to eat.
 They will often stick to a limited diet because they know they can eat those food safely.
 Head over to Oral Motor Exercises to learn more about how to help your child improve their oral motor skills.

-If your child never transitioned well to crunchy table foods then you’ll want to check out how to transition toddler to finger foods, even if your child is older than that.
+If your child never transitioned well to crunchy table foods, then you’ll want to check out How to Transition Toddler to Finger Foods and 8 Things You Can Do When a Toddler Refuses to Eat, even if your child is older than that.
 The simple techniques and tips are the same!

 This can be a touchy subject for parents, we all have our comfortable eating habits and routines that we have already established for ourselves as adults.
 We often continue to do what is comfortable for us with our kids, but it isn’t always what leads us to teaching them habits that we really want them to have.
 If you don’t have regular meal times, pay attention to how frequently they are eating.
 Do you eat in front of the TV often, and/or mostly let your kids pick what they want to eat?
 If they aren’t eating well or willing to try foods, lack of routine may be the reason for it… or at least part of it.